olafnub/bc-guide/paths/foundation/3-bitcoin-hash-encrypt.md

 - If you have 100 dollars online, you shouldn't be allowed to send $100 to your friend Alice.
 Then send another $100 to your friend Bob.

 That's where Bitcoin comes in.
-It prevents double spending by using blockchain technology; blockchain uses hashing and encryption methods to verify every transaction that happens on the ledger; ensuring no one can double spend or fake a transactions on the ledger (as touched on in the previous lesson).
+It prevents double spending by using blockchain; blockchain uses hashing and encryption methods to verify every transaction that happens on the ledger, ensuring no one can double spend or fake a transactions on the ledger.

 While apps such as PayPal, Venmo, and centralized banks already have their own ledgers, making sure transactions flowing through are valid.
 The problem is that these centralized models works... until they don't, which is what we saw in the 2008 financial crisis.